 Expand your curricular expertise, applied research skills, and creative educational vision, and learn how to put it into practice.

 Feed your intellectual curiosity, build your leadership skills, and prepare for university-level positions in academics or research.

 Why Study at DU?

 There are many reasons to study at the Morgridge College of Education.
-100% of our admitted students receive financial aid.
+100% of our admitted on-campus students receive financial aid.
 Our job placement rate for graduating students is outstanding.
 Our programs are exceptional and nationally recognized.
 Our faculty serve in a multitude of leadership positions within professional organization and on editorial boards, they are award winning teachers, and are nationally recognized scholars.
 Beyond these reasons, you will find that there is no better place to live than Denver.